menu

 Demographics

-The overall education level of Clinton is somewhat higher than in the average US city of 21.84%: 27.97% of adults 25 and older in the village have at least a bachelor's degree.
+The percentage of people in Clinton who are college-educated is somewhat higher than the average US community of 21.84%: 27.97% of adults in Clinton have at least a bachelor's degree.

 The per capita income in Clinton in 2022 was $36,671, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $146,684 for a family of four.
 However, Clinton contains both very wealthy and poor people as well.